CloudBoost/developers/tutorials/en/pushnotifications/android.md

 #Add device

 Call this API as your Android application is loading for the first time in order to register itself to **CloudApp** to receive push notifications.
+Alternatively, you could command JavaSDK to auto-register devices running your app to GCM and CloudApp.
+You do this by initializing with the overloaded version of CloudApp.init().
+[Check this tutorial](https://tutorials.cloudboost.io/en/sample-apps-java/cloudpush).

 ==Java==
 <span class="java-lines" data-query="adddevice">